MichaelColeman/pixel-art-creator/README.md

 [The Odin Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)
 to view this assignment.

---This is the project that really sparked my passion for web development.
+(update)--This is the project that really sparked my passion for web development.
 The very next day I decided to dive headfirst into Javascript!
+I look back on this code with fondness.